Yamamotoyama Ryūta: Post-retirement activities

 John Wick 2 with Keanu Reeves.
-In June of 2021, Yamamotoyama was featured in the OFFCANNY YouTube video, we became sumo wrestlers, in which he confirmed he plays first-person shooter game Apex Legends and claimed his favourite legend is Crypto.
+In June of 2021, Yamamotoyama was featured in the OFFCANNY YouTube video, we became sumo wrestlers.

-As of 2021 he is USA Sumo's head coach and sumo ambassador.
+In 2021, he was USA Sumo's head coach and sumo ambassador.
 He regularly appears in commercials on US television which require a sumo wrestler.
-He runs the Yamamoto Sumo Dojo in Los Angeles.
+He ran the Yamamoto Sumo Dojo in Los Angeles from 2021 until it disbanded in 2023.

+Also in 2021, he was married in the USA.

+In 2022, Nick DiGiovanni, an American chef, cooked a 5-course meal for him.

+In 2023 he published a sumo Handbook that also contains insider stories from his sumo experience, Yamamoto Sumo Secrets.
+It was the first sumo handbook to be printed in English.

+He quit working with the sumo entertainment management team in Los Angeles in 2023, and currently lives in St. Louis, Missouri, where he is head coach of the Show Me Sumo club.

 Fighting style

 Yamamotoyama's most common winning kimarite or technique was yori-kiri, the force out, and he preferred a migi-yotsu, or left hand outside, right hand inside grip on his opponent's mawashi.
 He also regularly won by oshi-dashi, the push out, and uwatenage, the overarm throw.